 These may include specific time zone requirements, attendance of any occasional in-person meetings or events, any travel requirements, and whether the position offers flexible work hours or not.

-You may also want to include information about compensation and any remote work perks (and benefits) like wellness app subscriptions, gym memberships, professional development opportunities, or remote work stipends.
+You may also want to include information about compensation and any remote work perks (and benefits).
+This can include things like wellness app subscriptions, gym memberships, professional development opportunities, or remote work stipends.

 How do you optimize your remote job description?